Wild-W/CivilizationVI_CommunityExtension/README.md

 This mod exposes new tools for modders to use by editing Civ VI's base code.

 ### How does this mod edit the base code?
-In essence, the game will load a custom dll, which then in turn loads the GameCore DLL and makes changes to it.
+In essence, the game will load a custom DLL, which then in turn loads the GameCore DLL and makes changes to it.
 If you want to learn more, join the [Civilization VI Modding Helpline](https://discord.gg/jSVhyBYvZR) and ask me there.
 (My username is wildw)

 ### Can you implement X feature?
 Probably.
 Open a feature request on the [issue tracker](https://github.com/Wild-W/CivilizationVI_CommunityExtension/issues).
 The more precise you are with your request the more likely I'll be able to implement it.